icinganalysis/icinganalysis.github.io/content/NACA-TN-2962.md

 a fully frosted airfoil were made at an angle of attack of 8° and at a speed of about 100 miles per hour, simulating take-off conditions.

+The statement "supersaturated condition of the tunnel air" was not elaborated on, it is not clear if it was measured, inferred, or assumed.
+(We may study this further in the [Water Drop Evaporation thread]({filename}water_drop_evaporation_thread.md)).

 >RESULTS AND DISCUSSION

 >The investigation of the airfoil drag studies reported herein is